 “We had to gain their trust,” said RIC student Nelida Silva.
 “But the only way to gain their trust was to prove to them that we could produce what they wanted.”

-The achievement of this seemingly impossible task was made possible through a RIC topics course titled “Service Learning in Portugal,” created by RIC Assistant Professor of Management Leslie DiManna.
-DiManna ’s students were a mix of management and marketing majors: Auder Aldana, Stephanie Brodeur, Casey Ganshirt, Edwin Jorge, Keighan Roy, Vanessa Ruggieri, Nelida Silva, Kelly Smith and Roberto Soler.
+This seemingly impossible task was made possible through a RIC topics course titled “Service Learning in Portugal,” created by RIC Assistant Professor of Management Leslie DiManna.
+DiManna’s students were a mix of management and marketing majors: Auder Aldana, Stephanie Brodeur, Casey Ganshirt, Edwin Jorge, Keighan Roy, Vanessa Ruggieri, Nelida Silva, Kelly Smith and Roberto Soler.

 From July 8-23, 2017, along with taking in the sites and surfing the waters of Portugal, the students put their heads together to come up with a fundraising business plan for the Association for Portuguese Abuse Victims (APAV).
 APAV advocates for and supports victims of domestic violence, child and elder abuse and human trafficking.

 APAV’s agreement to partner with DiManna and her students was arranged by the Study in Portugal Network (SiPN), which also arranged their two-week itinerary.
 Assistance was also given by the wife of the former Ambassador of Portugal, Kim Sawyer.
-DiManna, a former fundraiser for 20 years, provided expertise and guidance.
+DiManna, a fundraiser for 20 years, provided her expertise and guidance.

 In a sit-down interview with DiManna and three of her nine students – Ganshirt (senior), Jorge (senior) and Silva (sophomore) – the excitement of their experience was palpable.

 “We met with APAV executives at an introductory meeting followed by two preparatory meetings to gather information,” Ganshirt explained, “but we found that each time we’d present an idea, it was rejected.”